loxavia/edx-documentation/en_us/students/source/SFD_getting_started.rst

    upper left corner of the page, and then select **Limited Profile**.

 #. (optional) Add an image that you want to associate with your edX username.
    Your image must be a .gif, .jpg, or .png file.
 The image must be between 100 bytes and 1 MB in size.
+If you do not add an image, the placeholder image appears as your profile image.

    #.
 Move your cursor over the placeholder image, and then select **Upload Image**.
    #.
 In the dialog box, select the image file that you want, and then click